Illinoisans face suspended license for texting while driving under new state law

 This summer, drivers in Illinois will face stiffer penalties for texting behind the wheel.

-Illinois drivers this summer will face more serious penalties for texting behind the wheel.
+Illinois drivers face more serious penalties for texting behind the wheel.

 Prior to HB 4846, state law treated first offenses of distracted driving as a “nonmoving violation,” so only repeat offenses appeared on motorists’ driving record.